fdch/lorenzvariations/README.md

 # Performance patch for Lorenz Variations

-Written for the Virginia Tech Cube during the Music Spatialization Workshop at Cube Fest 2017.
+Written for the Virginia Tech Cube during the Spatial Music Workshop at Cube Fest 2017.

 ![alt text](https://raw.githubusercontent.com/fdch/lorenzvariations/master/screenshot.png)

 # Instructions

 Run `run.command` which will open 2 instances of Pd.
-Keep them separate on the screen so you know which one is which.
+Keep them septarate on the screen so you know which one is which.

 Before doing anything: edit [_maindac N] so that N = total number of speakers